miun-jvig/fl-intrusion-detection/README.md

 Download the Edge-IIoTset and extract the contents into "/datasets".
 Open preprocessing.py and run the code to get a stratified split of the set (change num_clients to how many clients you want).
 Copy the preprocessed dataset (output from preprocessing.py) to your Raspberry Pi in a location of your choice.

 ## 2. Execution and logging
-**To simulate**
+**To simulate the setup**

 1. Change options.num-supernodes in pyproject.toml to how many clients you want
 2. Update the variable "dataset_path" to '/datasets/preprocessed_{partition_id}.csv' in client_fn()
-3. Open a terminal to start the simulation with the command "flwr run . fl-iot-local"
+3. Open a terminal to start the simulation with the command `flwr run . fl-iot-local`

 **To run on embedded devices**